ohir/octok/README.md

        : mbiguated for // or ?.     '.
        ) group ends

-  tx2 := raw lines follow
+  tx2 :== xHereRaw // block of raw text follows.
-       Now multiline text can span many lines until Disambiguated group can not be indented though, so all these lines start with 7 spaces now.
+       Now multiline text can span many lines.
+It ends at the boundary string that is provided after the :== marker.
+Custom boundary string must have at least 8 bytes and only 8 bytes of it matters.
-       Beware! line pragmas (like dot-include) still may work in the grouped 'free' text, as line-pragmas might be recognized out-of-band or even before parsing.
+       If custom is not given, boundary string defaults to ==RawEnd.
-      :- // raw lines block ends
+       Now, anything from x of xHereRaw to the end of line is a comment.
 ```

 [More about OCONF](https://github.com/ohir/oconf-std)